Nick Saban Advocates for Alabama’s inclusion in the College Football Playoff

 “Everybody wanted to be a part of that,” he said.
 “It wasn’t built on naysayers.
 It wasn’t built on negative.
 It wasn’t built on expectations that if we don’t succeed at a certain level that there’s going to be a lot of criticism.
 I think that actually brought this team together more than anything else, and they wanted to persevere and prove what they could do.”

-As far as any questions about the culture on this Alabama team, Saban said those questions usually crop up when people are negative and critical.
+As far as any questions about the culture on this Alabama team, Saban said those usually crop up when people are being critical.

 “The culture of the program here is just as good as it’s always been, and the players compete just as well as they always have,” Saban said.
 “So I don’t think there’s anything wrong with the culture here.
 We lost two games by four points.
 Nobody feels worse about that than me and the players who’ve made a tremendous commitment to try to win those games in tough places on the road.”